-Cats puff their tails to make themselves appear as big as possible and ward off predators or competitors.
-Understanding whether your cat’s tail puffs up due to play and excitement, or fear and aggression can help you decide what you can do to make your kitty feel better.
+Cats puff their tails up to make themselves appear as large as possible and ward off predators when scared or frightened.
+Understanding whether your cat’s tail puffs up due to playfulness and excitement, or fear and aggression, can enable you to determine what can be done to make your cat feel less tense.

 What Does a Puffed Up Tail Mean?

-Cats are evolutionarily predisposed to perform specific actions that help them look intimidating when facing a threat.
-According to The Ohio State University, puffing the tail is one method that helps them look as big as possible.
+Cats are evolutionarily predisposed to performing specific actions that make them look intimidating when faced with a threat.
+According to The Ohio State University, increasing the volume of the tail makes a cat look much larger.

-Therefore, your cat may be puffing its tail because it detects a threat nearby.
-This threat can be a startling noise, such as a sneeze, or something significant, such as an approaching dog or a predator.
+Therefore, your cat’s tail may be puffy because it detects a threat nearby.
+This threat can be a startling noise, such as a loud sneeze, or something significant, such as an approaching dog.

-Technically, your cat may not even be in danger, especially in the comfort of its home.
-However, it is still ancestrally wired to jump into offensive without the need of warning.
-This is because cats aren’t really at the top of the food chain.
-A predator or even a more dominant neighborhood cat can encroach in its territory and pose a threat.
+Your cat may not even be in danger, especially in the comfort of its own home.
+However, it is still ancestrally wired to jump to the offensive without the need for a warning.
+This is because cats are mesopredators.
+A dangerous predator or a more dominant neighborhood cat can encroach on its territory and pose a threat.

-A big, puffy tail is a reflexive body language for cat’s to help scare away other animals that are higher up in the food chain.
+A big, puffy tail is a reflexive body language that scares away other animals higher up in the food chain.

 How Does a Cat’s Tail Puff Up?

-A cat’s tail appears bigger when muscles in the skin at the base of the hair contract.
+A cat’s tail appears bigger when the muscles in the skin contract.
 The contraction lifts each hair away from the skin.
 This is similar to how humans have goosebumps.

-In cats, the physical process that transitions from a sleek coat to instant pouf-ball is called piloerection.
-Piloerection means “hair upright,” which is what happens when a cat is scared or startled.
+Piloerection is the physical process that transitions from a sleek coat to an instant pouf-ball.
+Piloerection means “hair upright,” which happens when a cat is scared or startled.
 Piloerection can also occur when a cat is cold.

-Hair standing upright can help trap air inside a cat’s coat, thus acting as insulation to trap body heat.
+Hair standing upright can trap air inside a cat’s coat, thus acting as insulation to trap body heat.
 Sometimes, piloerection may occur if a cat is stressed or sick.
-Your cat may even be having a flashback to a traumatic experience that occurred when it was a kitten.
+Your cat may even be having a flashback to a traumatic experience when it was a kitten.

-A cat’s hair stands up as a response to hormone signals from the fight or flight system or sympathetic nervous system, as a result of stress, fear, and anger.
-On some occasions, the hair on your cat’s back may also stand along with its tail.
+A cat’s hair stands up as a response to hormone signals from the fight-or-flight system or sympathetic nervous system due to stress, fear, and anger.
+On some occasions, the hair on your cat’s back may stand up along with its tail.

 Not all cats respond the same way when they are scared or startled.
-While some cats puff their tails easily, even at the sight of a cucumber, others may never puff up.
-Different cats have ways of showing their emotions.
-Identifying how your cat communicates its emotions can be beneficial.
+While some cats puff their tails easily, the tails of other cats may never puff up.
+Different cats have other ways of displaying their emotions.

 Why Does My Cat’s Tail Puff Up?

-Piloerection could mean that a cat is under stress.
-However, it can be challenging to identify what type of stress your cat is going through.
-When your cat makes its tail bigger, it can be for numerous reasons.
+Piloerection could mean that your cat is under stress.
+However, it can be hard to identify what type of stress your cat is going through.
+When your cat makes its tail bigger, it could be for various reasons.

-Maybe your cat is being pushed around by a bigger bully, or it is being attacked (or at least thinks so) or it’s trying to look scarier to warn an enemy away from its territory.
+Maybe your cat is being pushed around by a larger feline bully, or it is being attacked, or it’s trying to look scarier to warn a rival to stay off its territory.